jeanslack/pysplitcue/README.md

 Pysplitcue is a stupid wrapper for the [shntool](http://freshmeat.sourceforge.net/projects/shntool) and [cuetools](https://github.com/svend/cuetools) libraries.
-It splits big audio tracks using informations contained in the associated **"CUE"** sheet.
-It supports Wav, Flac and Ape audio formats and auto tag only for flac format.
-Requires related **'*.cue'** file to read audio metadata and execute commands for splitting and tagging.
+It splits big audio tracks using informations contained in the associated **"CUE"** sheet file.
+It supports Wav, Flac and Ape audio formats and auto tag (only for flac format).

 ## Requires